tryingtokeepup/Data-Structures/Data_Structures_Questions.md

 ## Doubly Linked List

-1. What is the runtime complexity of `ListNode.insert_after`?
+1. What is the runtime complexity of `ListNode.insert_after`? constant time or not.

-2. What is the runtime complexity of `ListNode.insert_before`?
+2. What is the runtime complexity of `ListNode.insert_before`? constant time or not.

-3. What is the runtime complexity of `ListNode.delete`?
+3. What is the runtime complexity of `ListNode.delete`? constant time or not.

-4. What is the runtime complexity of `DoublyLinkedList.add_to_head`?
+4. What is the runtime complexity of `DoublyLinkedList.add_to_head`? constant time or not.

-5. What is the runtime complexity of `DoublyLinkedList.remove_from_head`?
+5. What is the runtime complexity of `DoublyLinkedList.remove_from_head`? constant time or not.

-6. What is the runtime complexity of `DoublyLinkedList.add_to_tail`?
+6. What is the runtime complexity of `DoublyLinkedList.add_to_tail`? constant time or not.

-7. What is the runtime complexity of `DoublyLinkedList.remove_from_tail`?
+7. What is the runtime complexity of `DoublyLinkedList.remove_from_tail`? constant time or not.
 8. What is the runtime complexity of `DoublyLinkedList.move_to_front`?
+   O(n)
 9. What is the runtime complexity of `DoublyLinkedList.move_to_end`?
+   O(n)

-10. What is the runtime complexity of `DoublyLinkedList.delete`?
+10. What is the runtime complexity of `DoublyLinkedList.delete`? constant time or not.
     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
-Which method generally performs better?
+Which method generally performs better? delete method